anionDev/ProjectTemplates/Templates/Conventions/BranchingSystem/MainLine.md

 The branching system applied in this repository is MainLine.

 Branches must be created from the `main`-branch and must always be merged back to this branch.
 This merge-back can be done either by a merge-request or by a commit of a maintainer.
-When merging to the `main`-branch it is recommended to create a git-tag including the version-number.
+When merging to the `main`-branch it must be a non-ff-commit and it is recommended to create a git-tag on the merge-commit including the version-number.

 ## Special branches